nocalhost/nocalhost.github.io/docs/config/config-deployment-syntax.md

 <br/>

-:::tip 如何验证
+:::tip How to verify
-可以使用 `nhctl render ./config.yaml` 来对结果进行验证，这个命令将拿到渲染后的结果。
+You can use `nhctl render ./config.yaml` to verify the result, which will get the rendered result.
 :::

-### 示例2：对配置进行抽象
+### Example 2: Abstracting the configuration

-对于许多服务的开发配置来说，很可能是近似的。如果发生了改动，往往需要全部一起改，对于那些相同的配置，可以将其进行抽象：
+The configuration of many services is likely to be similar.
+If you need to modify, then you must modify them altogether.
+For those common configurations, they can be abstracted:

 config.yaml: